CWJ-K/Airflow/Airflow_note/Operator/README.md

 * python_callable <br />
 python function which is callable
 * template_fields= ['templates_dict', 'op_args', 'op_kwargs']

+  holds a list of attributes that can be templated.
+So that, Airflow arguments, e.g. ds, next_ds, can be passed to the templates

   * templates_dict
   * op_args
   * op_kwargs